-3.3.1 Simulation Controls
+2.3.1 Simulation Controls

-Users can set the Echo flag to TRUE to have SubDyn echo the contents of the SubDyn input file (useful for debugging errors in the input file).
+Set the Echo flag to TRUE so that SubDyn echoes the contents of the SubDyn input file (useful for debugging errors in the input file).
 The echo file has the naming convention of OutRootName.SD.ech.
-OutRootName is either specified in the SUBDYN section of the driver input file when running SubDyn standalone, or by FAST, when running a coupled simulation, from FAST's main input file.
+OutRootName is either specified in the SUBDYN section of the driver input file when running SubDyn standalone, or by FAST when running a coupled simulation.

-SDdeltaT specifies the fixed time step of the integration in seconds.
-The keyword 'DEFAULT' may be used to indicate that the module should employ the time step prescribed by the driver code (FAST/standalone driver program).
+SDdeltaT specifies the time step of the integration in seconds.
+The keyword 'DEFAULT' may be used to indicate that the module should employ the time step prescribed by the glue-code (FAST/driver program).

 IntMethod specifies the integration algorithm to use.
 There are four options: 1) Runge-Kutta 4th-order explicit (RK4); 2) Adams-Bashforth 4th-order explicit predictor (AB4); 3) Adams-Bashforth-Moulton 4th-order explicit predictor-corrector (ABM4); 4) Adams-Moulton implicit 2nd-order (AM2).
-See Section 5.8 on how to properly select this and the previous parameter values.

-SttcSolve is a flag that specifies whether SIM (see Sections 5 and 6) shall be employed.
-Through this method, all (higher frequency) modes that are not considered by the C-B reduction are treated quasi-statically (see Section 6 for more details).
-This treatment helps minimize the number of retained modes needed to capture effects such as static gravity and buoyancy loads, and high-frequency loads transferred from the turbine.
+SttcSolve is a flag that specifies whether SIM (see Sections 4 and 5) shall be employed.
+Through this method, all (higher frequency) modes that are not considered by the C-B reduction are treated quasi-statically.
+This treatment helps minimize the number of retained modes to capture effects such as static gravity and buoyancy loads, and high-frequency loads transferred from the turbine.

-3.3.2 FEA and Craig-Bampton Parameters
+2.3.2 FEA and Craig-Bampton Parameters